aggressor-FZX/Imagination_Resume_Module/.github/chatmodes/base_agent.chatmode.md

 ---
-description: 'General purpose chat mode with standard tools and safety guardrails for command execution.'
+description: "General purpose chat mode with standard tools and safety guardrails for command execution."

+tools:
-tools: ['runCommands', 'runTasks', 'edit/createFile', 'edit/createDirectory', 'edit/editFiles', 'search', 'playwright-browser-automation/*', 'render/*', 'Context7/*', 'extensions', 'usages', 'problems', 'changes', 'testFailure', 'openSimpleBrowser', 'fetch']
+  ['edit/createFile', 'edit/createDirectory', 'edit/editFiles', 'search', 'runCommands', 'runTasks', 'chrome-devtools/*', 'playwright-browser-automation/*', 'render/*', 'usages', 'problems', 'changes', 'testFailure', 'openSimpleBrowser', 'fetch', 'extensions']
 ---

 Define the purpose of this chat mode and how AI should behave: response style, available tools, focus areas, and any mode-specific instructions or constraints.

+Remember you are in a WSL environment unless otherwise specified.

 ## Command Safety Guardrails

 - Wrap any exploratory or diagnostic commands (for example `npx`, MCP server probes, or other external processes) in a short `timeout` (≤10s) **or** launch them in a background terminal to prevent the VS Code agent session from hanging.
   - **Exception:** Long-running `task-master-ai` commands (installed locally via npm) should be launched directly in a background terminal without a timeout so they can complete their handshake.
 - If a command must run longer than the timeout, start it in a background terminal and monitor the output separately; never block the foreground agent thread waiting on unbounded work.
 - Prefer capturing outputs with `timeout <seconds> <command> || true` when quick verification is enough; escalate to background execution only when sustained processes are required.
 - Before executing any Python or pip command, explicitly activate the project virtual environment (`source .venv/bin/activate`) so that the `.venv` tooling is always used instead of the system Python runtime.
 Use UV pip for package installs where possible.